-I designed my “Save the Date” cards for our fall wedding this week and I think they turned out pretty well.
-My sister and I were inspired by old vintage train ticket, circus tickets, and etsy.
-I would be a jerk not to point you to the great items on etsy that strongly influenced my own design.
+I sent out Save the Date cards for our fall wedding on Friday and I think they turned out pretty well.
+My sister and I were inspired by old vintage train ticket, circus tickets, and and, I would be a jerk not to point you to the great items on etsy that influenced by own design strongly.

 The littlest of leftovers are often the hardest to work with.
 What do you do with one foot of yarn?
 A single lone button?
 Well, I came across these two fun ideas and decided to join them together to make my own leftovers project that uses up those littlest of bits.

 I still owe some family members thank you cards from my birthday in April so these will be going into the mail as soon as this post is up!

 I have two fun things to tell you about today.
 First, the November issue of Craft Leftovers Monthly is in the shop.
 Order it before Wednesday to get a little off while I print and pack up all the issues.
 Just $6.50 for the next three days!
 Woot!
 This month’s […]

 This past July, I participated in a pencil rubbing swap on Swapbot.
 It reminded me how much I enjoy and how beautiful this simple technique is.
 With all the leaves blowing around, there are plenty of things to make textures from.
 When Kelly C told me she wanted to learn to draw textures, my mind instantly thought about pencil rubbings.
 I know, not exactly what she had been talking about, but a fun project for leftover paper all the same.
 Love the way the mind works.

 Don’t you love it when you have a favorite card game?
 It’s you can’t get enough of it.
 Every time you and your friends get together, one of you pulls out a worn box and starts dealing out the deck.
 I do.
 And I don’t.
 After awhile that super-worn box for your cards starts really falling apart and those precious cards start slipping out.